TactileVision/TactJam-TEI2021/README.md

 TactJam-TEI2021 is (C) 2020 Tactile Vision

-It is licensed under the Creative [Commons Attribution license (CC BY4.0)](https://creativecommons.org/licenses/by/4.0/legalcode).
+It is licensed under the [Creative Commons Attribution license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode).
 For details, please refer to the [LICENSE](LICENSE) file.